(Plastic Surgery of the Nose)

 Lifting the Skin of the Nose from the Bone and Cartilage

-The nose will be injected with a numbing medicine and epinephrine.
+The nose will be injected with a numbing medication and epinephrine.
 The epinephrine will prevent excessive bleeding.
 An incision will be made either inside the nostril or outside the nostril, across the ridge between the nostrils.
 The skin will then be lifted off the cartilage of the nose.

 Remodeling Bone and Cartilage